September fundraising event celebrates Mission Housing anniversary, supports on-site social services, recognizes community vanguards

 All the parties are collaborating to upgrade transit facilities, and improve pedestrian and bike rider safety, along with the construction of the housing and community-serving ground floor spaces.

-Scott Falcone, a long-time Balboa Park resident and an affordable housing development consultant to Mission Housing, outlined how the community planning process will progress, and discussed the development schedule.
+Scott Falcone, a long-time neighborhood resident and an affordable housing development consultant to Mission Housing, outlined how the community planning process will progress, and discussed the development schedule.
 Then, Falcone and Moss clarified what goals the development will accomplish, beyond creating 80 to 120 units of affordable housing.
 “This is an opportunity to create a gateway into the neighborhood at this major transportation center,” said Falcone.
 “The development team is committed to working together with the community in a meaningful way, today and throughout the years to come.”

 Anne Torney, AIA, partner at Mithun | Solomon, the architecture firm charged with designing the development, presented the opportunities and challenges the development faces.
 Some of the areas examined: SFMTA and BART considerations, street design, and neighborhood impacts.
 Developers hope to include community-serving ground floor spaces and public open space to for use by the apartment tenants as well as residents of the surrounding neighborhood.
 “Our goal is to balance the need for affordable units, and the desire for the building to fit-in with the neighborhood scale,” said Torney.
 “This is an opportunity to create a neighborhood-transforming asset.”